 The program fosters scholars with a global vision who are dedicated to unique studies in the fields of theoretical linguistics, individual linguistics, and applied linguistics.
-It also educates scholars in fundamental and clinical research of communication disorders, and through classes conducted in English, trains those who will engage in English education.
-The program also fosters Japanese-language teachers proficient in theory and practice who can work actively both within and outside Japan.
+The program also cultivates scholars in the basics and applications of research into communication disorders as well as those who will engage in English education through classes conducted in English.
+Also fostered are Japanese-language teachers proficient in theory and practice who can work both domestically and internationally.